VeyGudTek/Social_Butterfly_Experience_Scripts/README.md

 &emsp;My role in this project was the lead gameplay engineer.
 I was responsible for implementing the core gameplay mechanics into Unity.
 Additionally, I assisted in implementing assets and feedback into the game in the later stages of development.

 ## Scripts and Functions

+&emsp;You can find the source code in the [Scripts](https://github.com/VeyGudTek/Social_Butterfly_Experience_Scripts/tree/main/Scripts) folder.
+Below are short descriptions of each script and its functions.
+Note that these are not all the scripts used in the project; they are only the ones I was mainly responsible for.

 ### Player
 Object controlled by players.
 Tracks previous position using a queue of TrailPoints.